 Performance curves and charts, typically available from the manufacturer, can aid in determining which type and size best suits the purpose.
 Most of the blower capacity charts are based on a 70 degree F temperature, at sea level.
 Adjustments can be made to accommodate for temperature and elevation changes.

 The type of blower motor will be determined by the substance being moved, how large the scope of the movement, and how quickly it needs to move there.
-Belt driven blowers are connected to the power source by v belts on a system of sheaves and pulleys.
+Belt driven blowers are connected to the power source by v belts (available on IQS Directory) on a system of sheaves and pulleys.
 This allows some control over speed but also causes loss of power transmission.
 Direct drive blowers are air blowers whose blade systems are directly connected to a motor instead of to a series of gears.
 They are connected directly to the power source so there is minimal power loss.
 Speed control is determined by the speed of the motor.

 There are ten basic mounting configurations for belt driven or direct drive blower systems, including top, bottom, or side mounts, and close mounted or coupled options.